Beyond Frosting » Recipes » Desserts » Pies » Brownie Bottom Oreo Mousse Pie

 • Make it as pie or bars.
 The choice is yours.
 I love the option to make this mousse pie in a square pan when I’m baking for a crowd.

 • Make sure your pan is watertight.
 You’ll bake the brownie in a 9-inch springform pan.
 It’s important that you have a secure seal on your pan, otherwise the brownie batter will leak in your oven.
+To test if your pan seals, fill it with water.
+If the water leaks, that means your batter will leak, too.
+In this case, double-wrap the bottom edge of the pan tighly with foil, like you would if you were going to bake in a water bath.

 • Line the pan to prevent sticking.
 I also suggest lining the bottom of the pan with parchment paper, so your brownie layer doesn’t stick to the bottom of your pan.
 I have a tutorial on preparing a springform pan that covers how to line the pan easily (the tutorial is for a no-bake crust in a springform pan, but the same steps apply here!).

-How to Assemble This Oreo Mousse Pie
+How to Assemble an Oreo Mousse Pie

 Once the brownie has baked and cooled, it’s time to add the mousse layer.
-I like the line the edges of my pan with cake collars (acetate sheets), which helps get that nice smooth edge.
+I like to line the edges of my pan with cake collars (acetate sheets), which helps get that nice smooth edge.
 It’s not necessary, but it’s a nice touch.
 You can also use parchment paper, but it doesn’t peel away quite as nicely.

 1. Melt the chocolate.
 Melt white chocolate in the microwave at 50% power, stirring every 30 seconds to prevent it from scorching.
 See my tutorial on how to melt chocolate.